whale-ynu/MTFM/README.md

 The model folder contains the source codes of all baseline models as well as our proposed MTFM/MTFM++ models.

 The tools folder contains utils.py for data preprocessing,  dataset_class.py loaded by the dataset, and  metric.py for metric calculation.

+Currently, there are four metrics known as MAP@N, NDCG@N, Precision@N and Recall@N, are used to evaluate the ranking performances of different recommendation models.

 ## The code directory is as follows
 * data/